 - Maternal Age: It has been found in various studies that women undergoing pregnancy at the age of 35 or more (or pregnant with twins at the age of 31 or more), are at higher risk of fetal chromosomal abnormality.
 For example, Down’s syndrome, Klinefelter syndrome, Turner syndrome, and structural rearrangements.

 - Nuchal folds and cystic hygromas: These are fluid-filled sac-like abnormal structures observed in the fetus during the second or third trimester.
 There are 22-70% chances of chromosomal abnormality in the fetus if any of these abnormal structures are observed in the ultrasound image.

-- Renal Pyelectasis: In this condition, renal pelvis is mildly dilated.
-Researchers found the association renal pyelectasis (observed in the ultrasound image of the fetus) with the trisomy of chromosomes and other mosaic conditions such as 47, XYY/46, XY.
+- Renal Pyelectasis: In this condition, the renal pelvis is mildly dilated.
+Researchers found the association between renal pyelectasis (observed in the ultrasound image of the fetus) with the trisomy of chromosomes and other mosaic conditions such as 47, XYY/46, and XY.

 Mutations in cellular processes such as impairment of DNA replication, DNA recombination, and DNA repair lead to some other instabilities that are: the formation of fragile sites, sister chromatid exchange, and chromosome breakage.

 We are already familiar with the structural and numerical instability of the chromosomes.
 So, here we will discuss fragile sites and associated diseases.

 What are fragile sites?

 Fragile sites are considered as the points/regions on the chromosome which form gaps or breaks when the cell is exposed to stress conditions.
 These sites are rare but they are inherited as codominant traits.
 Some of the commonly known fragile sites are 3p14.2 (FRA3B), 6q26 (FRA6E), and Xp22 (FRAXB).